yuqiliao/IDE-help-guide/_book/07-icils-walk-through.md

     > analysis; the options are **Between Jurisdictions** and **Across
     > Years**.

-3. The difference measure (gap) of analysis must be selected from the
+3. The difference dependent variable (gap) of analysis must be selected from the
     > following: **Between Groups**, **Between Years**, **Between Groups
     > and Years**, and **Between Percentiles** (if variables are
-    > selected for which a difference measure is not feasible, the
+    > selected for which a difference dependent variable is not feasible, the
-    > difference measure option will not appear as available in the Gap
+    > difference dependent variable option will not appear as available in the Gap
     > Analysis menu).

 The gap analysis output is presented in a format similar to that of the